 Born and raised in Pittsburgh, Giuliana Certo graduated from Chatham University with an MFA in Creative Writing, and a BA in English Writing from John Carroll University in Cleveland, Ohio.
 First place winner of the Laurie Mansell Reich Poetry Prize sponsored by the Academy of American Poets, her work has appeared in the Susquehanna Review, The John Carroll Review, Pittsburgh Post-Gazette, and Italian Americana.
 Giuliana began as an intern at Autumn House in 2011 and worked for two years as Assistant Editor.
 Alongside her role as Managing Editor, Giuliana is also an adjunct instructor at Chatham University and Point Park University where she teaches writing.

-Christine Stroud is originally from eastern North Carolina, but currently lives in Pittsburgh with her partner.
-She has an MFA in Creative Writing from Chatham University, and a BA in Literature from the University of North Carolina at Asheville.
-Her poem, “You Called the Night it Snowed in April,” was published in Ninth Letter’s first web edition, and she received the 2013 Best Thesis in Poetry award from Chatham University for her manuscript Brick Wall.
+Christine Stroud is originally from eastern North Carolina, but currently lives in Pittsburgh.
+She has an MFA in Creative Writing from Chatham University and a BA in Literature from the University of North Carolina at Asheville.
+Her chapbook, The Buried Return, is being released by Finishing Line Press in March of 2014.
+Her poem, “You Called the Night it Snowed in April,” was published in Ninth Letter’s first web edition and she received the Best Thesis in Poetry award for her manuscript, Brick Wall.